izaktumz-zz/OreoJam-Project/README.md

 # Retrieving Item(s) From The Db
---dataRepo.GetItem<"Item/Table you want to retrieve">("The lambda expression/Criteria for retrieval i.e (x=>x.id ==1)").It retrieves a single item(i.e. one row from the Table based on the criteria you have given it).Returns a List
+--dataRepo.GetItem<"Item/Table you want to retrieve">("The lambda expression/Criteria for retrieval i.e (x=>x.id ==1)").It retrieves a single item(i.e. one row from the Table based on the criteria you have given it).

 --dataRepo.GetItems<"Item/Table you want to retrieve">("The lambda expression/Criteria for retrieval i.e (x=>x.id >1 && x.status !='D' )").It retrieves many items/Rows(i.e. many rows from the Table based on the criteria you have given it).Returns a List